ric-clemente/IA-University-Work/README.md

 # IA-University-Work
-Email classification Spam or Ham using machine learning alghorithms
+Email classification Spam or Ham using machine learning algorithms